 Sunflowers Are Fun for Kids

-Sunflower (Helianthus annuus) seeds are easy to come by, and as long as you don't roast and salt them, they sprout quickly in USDA zones 4 through 9, which is most of the continental United States.
-Just pop a seed into the ground in a sunny, sheltered spot and wait, and depending on which of the many cultivars you plant, you'll soon have a towering 6- to 14-foot happy face attracting bees, hummingbirds and butterflies.
-These low maintenance flowers are heliotropic, which means they always face the sun, and they take from 85 to 95 days to reach full height.
-When the seeds are ripe, just let a few fall to the ground and you'll have new flowers the following year.
+Sunflower (Helianthus annuus) seeds are easy to come by, and as long as you don't roast and salt them, they sprout quickly.
+Just pop a seed into the ground in a sunny, sheltered spot and wait, and depending on which of the many cultivars you plant, you may soon have a towering 6- to 14-foot happy face attracting bees, hummingbirds and butterflies.
+Many sunflowers are heliotropic, which means the flowerheads turn to follow the sun's path in the sky, and they take from 85 to 95 days to reach full height.
+When the seeds from heirloom varieties are mature, harvest them for new flowers the following year as hybrid cultivars may not come true to seed or may not germinate at all.

 Marigolds and Calendula: Early Season Favorites

-Marigolds (Tagetes) will grow in zones 2 through 11, which is just about anywhere except directly at the North Pole, but they are sun lovers and do better when it's warm.
+Marigolds (Tagetes spp.) will grow as an annual in zones 2 through 11, which is just about anywhere except directly at the North Pole, but they are sun lovers and do better when it's warm.
 One of the fastest-growing annual flowers, marigolds will bloom eight weeks after you sow the seeds, so if you want early spring color, sow the seeds about an inch apart as soon as the last frost date passes and the soil warms.

 Yarrow: An Aromatic Perennial